Mindfulness for Beginners: Start Small, Notice More

 7-day simple mindfulness starter plan

-A simple 7-day beginner mindfulness plan is 5 minutes daily, at the same time if possible, with one anchor and one short reflection note.
-Wandering is normal.
-Boredom is normal.
-The main repetition is not “staying calm,” it is noticing and returning.
+A simple 7-day beginner mindfulness plan is 5 minutes daily, at the same time if that fits your life, with one anchor and one short reflection note.
+Wandering is expected.
+Restlessness is expected.
+The main repetition is not “emptying your mind”; it is noticing that attention moved and gently bringing it back.

 For beginners, breath, body sensations, and sounds are the easiest anchors because they are always available.
 If you want a broader foundation, our what is mindfulness guide explains the concept in more detail.